Worst-Case Adaptive Submodular Cover: Algorithm Design and Analysis

+We will concentrate on demonstrating (\ref{eq:f}) for the remainder of the proof.
+Let $e_{t[l]}$ denote the $t[l]$-th item selected by $\pi^g$ conditioned on $\phi$, the following chains proves (\ref{eq:f}):

-The first equality is from Lemma \ref{lem:museum}, the first inequality is due to $\phi'(e'_{t[l]})\in O(e'_{t[l]}, \psi'_{t[l]-1})$, the fourth inequality is by the definition of $c^*$, the fifth inequality is due to $f$ being worst-case submodular, the sixth inequality is due to $f$ being worst-case monotone and minimal dependent, the last equality is because $\pi^*$ is a valid solution, indicating that $f(\psi^*_k)=Q$, and the last inequality is by the definition of $h(\pi_{l-1}\mid \phi')$ (Eq. (\ref{eq:cold})). $\Box$
+The first equality is from the assumption that $L\leq c(E(\pi^g, \phi))$ and Lemma \ref{lem:museum}, the first inequality is due to $\phi(e_{t[l]})\in O(e_{t[l]}, \psi_{t[l]-1})$, the fourth inequality is by the definition of $c^*$, the fifth inequality is due to $f$ being worst-case submodular, the sixth inequality is due to $f$ being worst-case monotone, the last equality is because $\pi^*$ is a valid solution, indicating that $f(\psi^*_k)=Q$, and the last inequality is by the definition of $h(\pi_{l-1}\mid \phi)$ (Eq. (\ref{eq:cold})). $\Box$

 We next present the main theorem of this section.